SleepyLili/tlapbot/README.md

 Instead, the tlapbot dashboard keeps a number for each "counter", and each redeems adds +1 to it.

-Counter redeems can be used to gauge interest, tally up votes, or to keep track of how many emotes should be added to the OBS scene.
+Counter redeems can be used to gauge interest, tally up votes, or to keep track of how many emotes should be added to an OBS scene.

 ### Tlapbot dashboard
-All of the recent redeems and active counters are shown together in the Tlapbot dashboard.
-The counters are on top, along with the number of times they've been redeemed, followed by a chronological list of recent List and Note redeems.

 Tlapbot dashboard is a standalone page available at `/dashboard`, made to be easily viewable as an owncast external action.
+The Tlapbot dashboard shows all redeems and active counters.

+Counters are at the top, followed by a chronological list of recent List and Note redeems.

 Tlapbot dashboard also shows the chatter's points balance when they open it as an external action.